-To compare the results of the mesh method, Fridsma's experimental data were used as validation with values of L/B = 5 and LCG = 0.6 L from AP 5 speeds were used based on the Froude number in the Fridsma experiment, namely 0.6; 0.9; 1.2; 1.5 and 1.8 (Table 1).
+To compare the results of the mesh method, Fridsma's experimental data were used as validation with values of L/B = 5 and LCG = 0,6 L from AP 5 speeds were used based on the Froude number in the Fridsma experiment, namely 0,6; 0,9; 1,2; 1,5 and 1,8 (Table 1).
 Simulations were carried out with the same density so that the number of overset mesh was 1.462K, morphing mesh 684K, moving mesh 1.557K concentrated on the water surface and hull.
-The resistance was described by the non-dimensional unit R/ Δ , where R was the drag and Δ was the displacement/ weight of the ship.
-The trim graph was the displacement between the starting and ending points on the z-axis of the ship and B as the ship's width.
+The resistance was described by the non-dimensional unit R/ $\Delta$ , where R was the drag and $\Delta$ was the displacement/ weight of the ship.
+The trim graph was expressed in units of degrees.
+Furthermore, the heave graph with non-dimensional units s/B with s was the displacement between the starting and ending points on the z-axis of the ship and B as the ship's width.